Ms. Venegas has been using origami to make rosettes and medallions since 2003. She shares art/craft techniques and ideas online.

 Included are a few ideas for displaying the ghost and giving it tweaks so each one looks unique.
 The decorator can create a display with ghosts flying in many directions.

 These paper decorations are not just for Halloween.
-Make them for Day of Dead and well into autumn.
+Make them for the Day of the Dead and well into autumn.
 Get some paper and start with the pattern below.

 Ghost Origami Instructions